 Metro Vancouver is responsible for managing the garbage produced by residents and businesses in the Lower Mainland.
 Metro Vancouver’s sustainability principles provide guidance for the regional solid waste plan, which was approved by the Province in 2011.
 For Metro Vancouver, sustainability means tying together environmental, social and economic interests.
 For managing solid waste this translates into:

-- A waste reduction hierarchy: make less, recycle everything possible, recover energy from what’s disposed, and manage the residuals
+- A waste reduction hierarchy: make less, reuse, recycle everything possible, recover energy from what’s disposed, and manage the residuals

 - Manage as much of our waste as possible within the Lower Mainland, where we make it